 NACDL seeks to ensure adequate funding for state and federal public defender organizations and private appointed counsel.
 Recent budget cuts have devastated federal public defender organizations, and NACDL has persistently appealed to Congress and the federal judiciary to ensure that adequate funding is restored.
-Federal funding for state law enforcement must be balanced with indigent defense funding, and the federal government should take a leadership role in encouraging the states to comply with the 6th Amendment right to counsel.
+Federal funding for state law enforcement must be balanced with public defense funding, and the federal government should take a leadership role in encouraging the states to comply with the 6th Amendment right to counsel.